h2ck4u/crossBrowserClipboard/README.md

 ### What is CrossBrowserClipboard?

-If you use editor that is not contentEditable.
+If you use editor that is not contentEditable Element like textArea.
 You can get Data from Clipboard or set Data to Clipboard By CrossBrowserClipboard.

 ### Copy to clipboard for the Web